 Excellence, our third founding principle, permeates our actions and drives ambition; the unlimited ability to do ordinary things extraordinarily well.
 Flixton girls are proud of their school and benefit from our deep commitment to traditional standards, courtesy and respect, leading to outstanding achievements and academic success.

-In September 2017, Flixton Girls School became the founding school in the ‘Healthy Learning Trust’.
-Through the school’s founding principles of Aspiration, Empowerment and Excellence the Healthy Learning Trust empowers young people to enhance their own lives and the lives of others through our unique partnership with health and well-being providers to deliver a programme across our FIVE PATHWAYS to Health, Well-being and Scholarship: Physical, Nutritional, Emotional, Academic, Social & Moral.
+In September 2017, Flixton Girls School became the founding school in the 'Healthy Learning Trust'.
+Through the school’s founding principles of Aspiration, Empowerment and Excellence the Healthy Learning Trust empowers young people to enhance their own lives and the lives of others through our unique partnership with health and well-being providers to deliver a programme across our Five Pathways to Health, Well-being and Scholarship: Physical, Nutritional, Emotional, Academic, Social & Moral.

 We have worked in partnership with GL Assessment for 6 Years.
 At FGS we believe that each girl deserves the very best education and has limitless potential.
-The GL Assessments enable us to diagnostically assess a pupil’s strengths and areas for development.
-The analysis and reports provided GL Assessment are exemplary and supports a school in providing the best information for Senior Leaders and Heads of Department, that impact on both curriculum and intervention at a whole school level.
+GL Assessment enable us to diagnostically assess a pupil's strengths and areas for development.
+The analysis and reports provided by GL Assessment are exemplary and supports a school in providing the best information for Senior Leaders and Heads of Department, that impact on both curriculum and intervention at a whole school level.

 Gabalfa Primary School is an English-medium Local Authority fully maintained school and was created when Gabalfa Infant school and Gabalfa Junior School amalgamated in 1980.
 We are situated on a very attractive site, with pleasant views towards the nearby River Taff and Llandaff Cathedral.
 September 2017 saw the start of a new and exciting time for Gabalfa Primary School as work began on our new accommodation shared with Ysgol Glan Ceubal, a Welsh-medium school.